iterative/cml.dev/content/docs/ref/runner.md

 This can enable credential-free access to your `s3` or `gs` dvc remote.
-Additionally, you can use this to access other resources like AWS' Elastic Container Registry or GCP's Artifact Registry, so that you can push and pull custom docker images.
+Additionally, you can use this to access other resources like AWS' Elastic Container Registry or GCP's Artifact Registry (to push and pull custom docker images).

 Using AWS, other examples could include accessing data in: